stevencorrea/stevencorrea.github.io/_posts/2007-08-01-chico-state.markdown

 subtitle:
 image: "img/timeline/csuc.jpeg"
 ---
-Faculty and Staff support, OS X and Windows workstation imaging.
-I learned about operations at scale and ticketing systems
+I provided support to Faculty and Staff, and imaged _a lot_ of OS X and Windows workstations.
+I learned about IT operations at university scale and overly complex ticketing systems